Aleksander Bach

 Aleksander Bach is a German film director, best known for directing Hitman: Agent 47.

 Early life

-Bach was born in Lublin, Poland, later moved to Solingen, Germany with his parents in his childhood, and grew up in Solingen.
+Bach was born in Lublin, Poland, but later moved to Solingen, Germany with his parents in his childhood, where he grew up.
 He graduated in Audio Visual Engineering from the Robert Schumann Hochschule, and then completed his post-graduate degree from the Film Academy Baden-Württemberg.

 Career

 Bach started his career as a music video director and then ventured into making advertisements for several major clients.

 In 2015, Bach made his feature directorial debut with the action film Hitman: Agent 47, based on the video game series Hitman.
 Rupert Friend portrayed the lead role of a secret agent named Agent 47, along with Hannah Ware as the female lead.
 The film was released on August 21, 2015 by 20th Century Fox.